 Clinical rotations are obligatory for the whole extent (40 hours).
 They will take place at the Department of Dermatovenereology.
-Students will be divided into smaller groups and will attend the outpatient department and hospital wards, department for phototherapy, mycological and allergological laboratories, in order to see dermatological diseases in everyday clinical practise.
+Students will be divided into smaller groups and will attend the outpatient department and hospital wards, department for phototherapy, mycological and allergological laboratories.
 Attendance at clinical rotations is necessary to approach the written exam.